KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 				- (their response here)
 			- So (Tell me, do) you plan to fight your way out of this?
 				- (response here)
-			- Is that what you told Ludwig Van Sycthe Evernight and at his funeral?
+			- Is that what you told Ludwig Van Sycthe in Evernight and at his funeral?
 				- You need to grow up and start taking responsibility for your life and others
 - Wait for news and setup from Daliah
 	- Daliah calls